Brunozhon/jekyll-page/docs/cooljs/1.0/index.md

 CoolJS.render(new Hello(), "#root")
 ```

-There is no need to create new objects when you don't need thwm unless...
+There is no need to create new objects when you don't need them unless...

 ```javascript
 class App {